Special offer

 A common interview technique is STAR, which stands for:

-• Task: A task, duty, or responsibility of an individual
+• Task: task, duty, or responsibility of an individual

-• Action: The action done to overcome, improve, or resolve an issue or challenge
+• Action: action taken to overcome, improve, or resolve an issue or challenge

-Candidates often use the STAR interview method when answering behavioural questions, like discussing a time they dealt with challenging customers or colleagues.
-The STAR structure for questions and answers can give you insight into how applicants approach problems and apply decision-making abilities to lead to positive outcomes.
-If an applicant doesn’t answer fully, consider asking follow-up questions or guide them to be more specific about the situation.
+Candidates often use the STAR method to answer behavioural questions, like discussing a time they dealt with challenging customers or colleagues.
+The STAR structure for questions and answers can give insight into how applicants approach problems and apply decision-making abilities that lead to positive outcomes.
+If an applicant doesn’t provide a complete answer, consider asking follow-up questions or guiding them to be more specific about the situation.

 3. Vary the question types

-• Closed-ended questions: You can use these to gain basic information, like “How many years of experience do you have?” or “You graduated with a degree from Ontario City College?”
+• Closed-ended questions: You can use these to gain essential information, like “How many years of experience do you have?” or “You graduated with a degree from Ontario City College?”

-• Open-ended questions: These let a candidate expand on a topic, like “What is a challenging goal you’re proud of achieving?” or “Explain a time you had to change your approach entirely.”
+• Open-ended questions: Allow a candidate to expand on a topic, like “What is a challenging goal you’re proud of achieving?” or “Explain a time you had to change your approach entirely.”

 • Logic questions: You can gain insight into how an applicant approaches problem-solving with these questions, like “How many trees are there in Banff National Park?”